line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/entities.md

 ## Alias

-`Entity` has an alias.
-If you don't specify an alias in `entity()`, Kotlin JDSL generates an alias from the class name.
+All `Entity` has an alias.
+If you don't specify an alias in `entity()`, Kotlin JDSL automatically generates an alias from the class name.
-`Entity` is identified by an alias, so if you use more than one `Entity` with the same type, you need to alias them to distinguish them.
+`Entity` is identified by its alias.
+If you use more than one `Entity` with the same type, you need to alias them to identify each `Entity`.

 ```kotlin
 entity(Book::class)